nlhepler/bauhaus/README.md

    `bauhaus` is best understood as a *compiler*.
-It accepts the user's specification of the experiment (a CSV table with a well-defined schema), validates the table, resolves the inputs (which can be referred to symbolically using *runcodes*, or *job identifiers*, or explicitly using paths), and then generates an output directory containing files `run.sh` and `build.ninja`.
-   `build.ninja` is a jobscript runnable using the ninja build tool;
-   `run.sh` is the main entry point, which sets up the software environment properly and then executes the Ninja script.
+It accepts the user's specification of the experiment (a CSV table with a [well-defined schema][condition-table-spec]), validates the table, resolves the inputs (which can be referred to symbolically using *runcodes*, or *job identifiers*, or explicitly using paths), and then generates an output directory containing files `run.sh` and `build.ninja`.  `build.ninja` is a jobscript runnable using the ["ninja" build tool][ninja]; `run.sh` is the main entry point, which sets up the software environment properly and then executes the Ninja script.

 ## How to use it